jstonge/blog/src/posts/typologies.md

           <div class="margin-note ">
             <ScatterPlot {coords} width={400} height={400} />
           </div>
           <p><span class="small">Group size</span>: How many people you can you reach in your social network?
-How many intimate people, aka your Dunbar's number?</p>
+How many people would you be willing to ask to come help on moving's day, aka your Dunbar's number? <em>Related formalism: n-player games, ...</em></p>
         </div>
         <div class='step' class:active={currentStep === 1}>
         <div class="margin-note ">